Stars on 45: First single personnel and recording

-The first such release was an 11:30 12" single, issued in the aftermath of the so-called anti-disco backlash, and was released on the (at the time) minor label CNR Records in the Netherlands in December 1980.
+The first such release was an 11:30 12" single, issued in the aftermath of the so-called anti-disco backlash, and was released on the independent Dutch label CNR Records in the Netherlands in December 1980.
 The single was simply entitled "Stars on 45 Medley" by Stars on 45, with no credits on the label or the cover as to who actually sang on the recording.
-When Dutch radio stations began playing the four-minute, eight-track Beatles segment of the medley, placed in the middle of the original, 12" mix, an edited 7" single with the Beatles part preceded by "Venus" and The Archies's "Sugar, Sugar" was released and hit the #1 spot of the Dutch singles charts in February 1981.
+When Dutch radio stations began playing the four-minute, eight-track Beatles segment of the medley, placed in the middle of the original, 12" mix, an edited 7" single with the Beatles part preceded by "Venus" and The Archies' "Sugar, Sugar" was released and hit the #1 spot of the Dutch singles charts in February 1981.
 A few months later, it also reached #2 in the UK, where it was released by the British subsidiary of CBS Records and credited to 'Starsound'.
+There was speculation that the Beatles-medley was created to coincide with John Lennon's death a few weeks earlier, but the recordings were made well before Lennon's killing.

 In June 1981, the single went to #1 in the US, where it was released by Radio Records, a sublabel of Atlantic Records.
 The track list for the 7" edit of the "Stars on 45 Medley" in the US was the names of all the songs that make up the medley as it appears on the actual record label:

 This single with its 41-word title continues to hold the record for a #1 single with the longest name on the Billboard charts, due to the legalities requiring each song title be listed.